Design Discovery for a Watch App

 Product designer | 2025 | Watch app | Discovery concept design | Research & product strategy

-This project explores the early discovery and concept design of a watch-based app focused on supporting users' daily lives.
+This project focused on the discovery and concept design of a watch app aimed at supporting users’ daily lives.

 I focused on research and benchmarking, synthesising insights to support product positioning, and translating those insights into UX concepts tailored for a small screen.

-The outcome is a set of validated concept designs and research artefacts that helped align stakeholders on direction and assess the feasibility of this approach before moving into development.
+The outcome included validated concept designs and research artefacts that guided stakeholder alignment, confirmed feasibility, and clarified the project scope ahead of development.

 Some details, visuals, and branding elements have been intentionally abstracted or modified to respect client confidentiality and NDA.